ThomasWong2022/ThomasWong2022.github.io/about.md

 ### Research Interests

-I study machine learning methods for high dimensional datasets, in the context of transfer(online) learning between datasets with distributional shifts.
+I study machine learning methods for high dimensional datasets, in the context of incremental/transfer learning between datasets with distributional shifts.
 The main application areas include genomics and finance.
 As part of my research, I also build machine learning pipelines with robustness and transferability in consideration.

 Examples include: